A world-class institute of changemakers in the deaf and signing community.

 ORGANIZATION - Institutional reporting structure

-Video of Audrey Wineglass Foster, Assistant Dean of the Office of Sponsored Programs and Research Services, communicating the OSPRS Mission Statement: "Advancing the Gallaudet University community by providing services and support to faculty and professional staff seeking external funding for scholarly research and training."
+Video of Audrey Wineglass Foster, Assistant Dean of the Office of Sponsored Programs and Research Services, communicating the OSPRS Mission Statement:

 The Office of Sponsored Programs and Research Services (OSPRS), a unit that reports to the Dean of the Graduate School and Continuing Studies, provides services and support to Gallaudet faculty and staff seeking outside funding for projects of benefit to the Gallaudet community.
 The OSPRS disseminates information concerning appropriate funding opportunities and offers guidance to the campus community in the development and submission of proposals and in the negotiation and finalization of grants and contracts.
 In addition, it assists with various administrative issues arising from extramurally funded projects and acts as the liaison with the University's Institutional Review Board for the Protection of Human Subjects for projects funded through grants and contracts.
 The OSPRS's authority as the central office to oversee sponsored programs is found in the Administration and Operations (A&O) Manual policy 2.09.